hrmJ/matkakertomukset2/output/koko_artikkeli.md

 : Outcome of a Symposium, Eugene, Oregon, June 1984.* John Benjamins Publishing Company.

-Chafe, Wallace 1994. *Discourse, consciousness, and time: The flow and displacement of conscious experience in speaking and writing*.
-University of Chicago Press.

 Dik, Simon C. 1989. *The Theory of Functional Grammar, Part I: The Structure of the Clause, Vol. 9 of Functional Grammar Series*.
 Dordrecht: Foris Publications.